AstraySteve/CyberCityComics/README.md

 Cyber City Comics is a website that is built using only base HTML, Javascript and CSS.
 The purpose of the website is to retrieved JSON data from the API: http://xkcd.com/info.0.json and display the comic image, title, date and any descriptions.
-The website features the option to see past comics or allow the user to jump to an existing comic issue
+The website features the option to see past comics or allow the user to jump to an existing comic issue.

 ### Constraints:
  - Not allowed to use any CSS frameworks